Last updated: April 23, 2026

 | Products with damaged barcodes | Ingredient list or product photo | Does not need a scannable barcode |

-| Quick check before picking up item | Product photo | No need to find barcode or ingredient list |
+| Quick check before picking up item | Product photo | No need to find the barcode or ingredient panel |

 | Bulk or unpackaged items | Product photo | No barcode or ingredient list available |